Daughter of Smoke and Bone: Critical reception

 The New York Times reviewed Daughter of Smoke and Bone.
 The reviewer was disappointed that it was the first in a series, saying that she "felt stood up", but was positive of the book in itself.
 She called it a "breath-catching romantic fantasy" and said that the "descriptions and language stop your heart and then ... start it up again."
 She ended by saying that even though she had wanted it to be its own book, she would "be back for more".

 Kirkus Reviews also reviewed Smoke and Bone and were also rather positive.
 They said that though the novel "hinges on major contrivances", the language was "heightened ... even casual banter came off as wildly funny".
 The review ended with saying that the series began "deliciously".

 Daughter of Smoke and Bone was a finalist for the 2011 Andre Norton Award.

 Film adaptation

 Universal Pictures acquired the rights for a film adaptation.
 The producer for the movie was announced on 18 December 2012 to be Joe Roth.
-Stuart Beattie was attached as writer.
-However as of 2022, no film has been made.
+Stuart Beattie was attached as writer, followed by Michael Gracey as director.
+However as of 2024, no film has been made.